Piecewise classifier mappings: Learning fine-grained learners for novel categories with few examples: Experiments

 Table~\ref{table:result} presents the average accuracy rates of FSFG on the novel categories of three fine-grained datasets.
 For each dataset, we report both one-shot and five-shot recognition results.
 As shown in that table, our proposed model consistently and significantly outperforms the other baseline methods on these datasets.

 Generally, we see the simple baseline $k$-NN performs well and it even outperforms other more sophisticated baselines on some settings, \emph{e.g.}, on \emph{Stanford Dogs}.
 This is due to the discriminative capacity of the bilinear CNN features.
 SVM observes more obvious advantage comparing to $k$-NN when exploiting five training exemplars.
 Siamese-Net, as another discriminative method, achieves comparable performance to SVM but is outperformed by our method.
+In addition, our proposed method also outperforms Prototypical Networks and Relation Networks by a large margin.
 This reflects our meta-learning strategy can better generalize to unseen/novel fine-grained categories.
 For the global mapping, because BCNN generates image representation of ultra-high dimensionality (\emph{i.e.}, $65,536$ in our case), it is infeasible to learn a global mapping on such high-dimensional feature vectors.
 In order to realize the global mapping, we apply an additional linear mapping to first reduce $65,536$-d features into $8,192$-d feature vectors, and based on the low-dimensional features, we conduct the global mapping.
 It is denoted as ``Global mapping (FB-)'' in Table~\ref{table:result}.
-The global mapping is also implemented as a three-layer networks.
+Specifically, the global mapping is also implemented as a three-layer networks.
 As seen, our proposed piecewise mappings significantly outperforms the global mapping.
 In ablation studies, we will further compare these two types of mapping schemes.

 Another interesting observation here is that the few-shot recognition performance gap between FB and CB is large.
 Note that, both FB and CB are trained on the same training set and achieve comparable classification performance on the validation set.
 This phenomenon may be explained as that the CB feature is not suitable for similarity matching (\emph{i.e.}, the experimental case of the testing set).
-It is an open problem worth further explorations.
+It is an open problem worth future explorations.